ceztko/CodeBinder/README.md

 * Run `do-test-codegen.cmd` (or `do-test-codegen.ps1`) to build the solution and run the sample code gen;
 * Execute the `Sample` project in the `CodeBinder.sln` solution.

-Generated code will be found in `../CodeBinder-TestCodeGen`
+Generated code will be found in `../CodeBinder-TestCodeGen`.

-# Language/syntax supported
+# Supported target languages/C# syntax

 ## Supported languages